 Are you thinking about starting a personal blog?
-Well, you’re in luck—we’ll be going through my step-by-step process of how to start a blog & examining several personal blog examples to give you inspiration on your way to becoming a blogger.
+Well, you’re in luck—we’ll be going through my step-by-step process of how to start a blog & examining several personal blog examples to inspire you on your way to becoming a blogger.

-Back when blogging began, all blogs were personal blogs.
-The word “blog” comes from “web log”.
-Essentially, a blog is a diary of someone’s life, kept on the Internet.
+When blogging began, all blogs were personal.
+The word “blog” comes from “web log.”
+Essentially, a blog is a diary of someone’s life kept on the Internet.

-There are still plenty of bloggers who run personal blogs, or blogs that are primarily about their own lives.
-This is a perfectly valid approach to blogging, but because it’s not so focused on making money as many other types of blogging, it doesn’t always get a lot of attention.
-Though choosing to start a vlog (video blog) alongside your more traditional personal blog is a very smart idea.
+There are still plenty of bloggers who run personal blogs or blogs that are primarily about their own lives.
+This is a perfectly valid approach to blogging, but because it’s not as focused on making money as many other types of blogging, it doesn’t always get a lot of attention.
+Choosing to start a vlog (video blog) alongside your more traditional personal blog is a very smart idea.

 Disclosure: Please note that some of the links below are affiliate links and at no additional cost to you, I’ll earn a commission.
 Know that I only recommend products and services I’ve personally used and stand behind.
 When you use one of my affiliate links, the company compensates me, which helps me run this blog and keep my in-depth content free of charge for readers (like you).